apache/nuttx-apps/examples/README.md

   `10.0.0.1`.
 - `CONFIG_EXAMPLES_FTPD_NETMASK` – The network mask.
 Default: `255.255.255.0`.

-Other required configuration settings: Of course TCP networking support is required.
-But here are a couple that are less obvious:
+TCP networking support is required.
+So are pthreads so this must be set to 'n':

 - `CONFIG_DISABLE_PTHREAD` – `pthread` support is required.